Jasper-Wesseling/Project-1.4/README.md

 What you should have installed already
 + composer
-+ database of you choice
++ database of your choice
 + openssl
 + php